Home » News » Industry News » Stainless Steel Plate Thickness Choose

 • Thin Gauges (20ga, 18ga, 16ga - 0.0375" to 0.0625" / 0.95mm to 1.59mm):

-• 20 gauge steel thickness (0.95mm): Very thin, used for light decorative panels, enclosures where weight is critical, or specific stainless steel gauge chart for sinks (budget options, less durable).
+• 20 gauge steel thickness (0.95mm): It is very thin, used for light decorative panels, enclosures where weight is critical, or specific stainless steel gauge chart for sinks.

 • Medium Gauges (14ga, 12ga, 11ga, 10ga - 0.0781" to 0.1406" / 1.98mm to 3.57mm):